-How Long Do You Have To Transfer Property After Death?
+How Long Do You Have To Transfer Property After Death in New York?

 In New York, an executor or administrator generally could transfer property and make distributions to heirs and beneficiaries seven months after their appointment, the issuance of letters testamentary or letters of administration, without incurring any liability.